 A little out of town towards the South there is a zip line that takes you to an offshore island.
 The Las Cabanas Zip Line is about 750 meters long, the ride is about 1 minute and the price for one way is around $15.
 You can walk back through the sea, as there is a sandbank between the island and the mainland.

 10. Scuba Diving

 Of course is diving in El Nido a must do for every scuba diver.
-Turtles, whalesharks are regularly seen in the months April and May.
+Turtles and whalesharks are regularly seen in the months April and May.
 From June to October visibility can be disappointing due to the rainy season.
-Because of my ear problems I did not dive this in El Nido.
-More about Scuba diving in my Koh Tao blogs on my Thailand Page.
+Because of my ear problems I did not dive this time in El Nido.
+More about scuba diving in my blogs about Thailand, where I did my divemaster training.

 11. Party on the beach

 There is actually only one place to go for a little party and that is in the Reggea Bar on the beach where all travellers meet after too many beers.
 For a little more upscale atmosphere Sava Beach Bar is a great hangout and the best bar in town.

 For drinks and dinner the classic Art Café is a really good option.
 It is the most famous place in town so always busy and a great place to meet travellers.
 For the best Italian food we got directed to Altrove, one of the best restaurants in El Nido and their pizzas are delicious, just like the owner of our hotel told us.

 Daredevils should try Balot!
 There are kids running around selling eggs, not normal eggs, but a hardboiled egg with a little embryo inside!
 Yeah I admit that sounds disgusting, even worse it looks disgusting.
 But I tried it and it is not as bad as it seems.
 I filmed it for my Snapchat, unfortunately forgot to take a photo.
 I was too busy enjoying my egg!
 LOL ;)

 14. Sunset on the beach in El Nido